SCORE Mentorship Aids Small Businesses With Big Dreams

 SCORE is taking a two-pronged approach to attract clients like Hemowear.
 In January, the association plans to launch a series of seminars in partnership with the Deschutes Public Library.
-The first Wednesday of each month through April, the downtown library will host a free 2-hour workshop led by SCORE mentors.
-The series kicks off in January with business planning and goal setting, followed by financial fundamentals, maximizing marketing and managing operations in the following months.
+On the first Wednesday of each month through April, the downtown library will host a free 2-hour workshop led by SCORE mentors.
+The series kicks off in January with business planning and goal setting, followed by financial fundamentals, maximizing marketing, and managing operations in the following months.

 “The idea is this will pick up the people who have started hobby businesses.
 We’re excited to see how this will work.”
 Cone said.

 Mentors also give a presentation targeted to newer businesses at the monthly Bend Chamber of Commerce Membership 101 meetings, which provides new, current, and prospective members an overview of chamber membership.

 “With all the different mentors and backgrounds they have, there is a great representation of many industries,” said Shelley Junker, chamber membership specialist.
 “It’s nice that when someone signs up, they can be placed with someone who is experienced in their area.”

 For more information on Hemowear, go to www.hemowear.com, or call them at 1-888-836-4366